Rightmove (LON:RMV) Stock Price Down 12.5% – Should You Sell?

-RMV has been the subject of a number of recent research reports.
-Peel Hunt restated a “buy” rating and set a GBX 885 price target on shares of Rightmove in a research note on Friday.
-JPMorgan Chase & Co. reaffirmed an “underweight” rating on shares of Rightmove in a research note on Friday, October 10th.
-Royal Bank Of Canada lifted their price objective on Rightmove from GBX 750 to GBX 805 and gave the company a “sector perform” rating in a research report on Monday, July 28th.
-Deutsche Bank Aktiengesellschaft reiterated a “buy” rating and set a GBX 815 price objective on shares of Rightmove in a research note on Monday, July 28th.
-Finally, Berenberg Bank raised their target price on shares of Rightmove from GBX 795 to GBX 850 and gave the stock a “buy” rating in a research note on Tuesday, July 29th.
-Three equities research analysts have rated the stock with a Buy rating, one has issued a Hold rating and one has assigned a Sell rating to the company’s stock.
-According to data from MarketBeat.com, Rightmove currently has a consensus rating of “Hold” and a consensus target price of GBX 796.40.
+A number of equities research analysts have issued reports on the company.
+Peel Hunt reissued a “buy” rating and set a GBX 885 price target on shares of Rightmove in a research report on Friday.
+Royal Bank Of Canada boosted their target price on Rightmove from GBX 750 to GBX 805 and gave the stock a “sector perform” rating in a report on Monday, July 28th.
+Deutsche Bank Aktiengesellschaft reissued a “buy” rating and set a GBX 815 target price on shares of Rightmove in a research report on Monday, July 28th.
+JPMorgan Chase & Co. restated an “underweight” rating on shares of Rightmove in a report on Friday, October 10th.
+Finally, Berenberg Bank boosted their price objective on shares of Rightmove from GBX 795 to GBX 850 and gave the stock a “buy” rating in a research note on Tuesday, July 29th.
+Three analysts have rated the stock with a Buy rating, one has issued a Hold rating and one has assigned a Sell rating to the company.
+According to MarketBeat.com, the company presently has an average rating of “Hold” and an average target price of GBX 796.40.

 Rightmove plc, together with its subsidiaries, operates online digital property advertising and information portals in the United Kingdom and internationally.
 The company operates through Agency, New Homes, and Other segments.
 The Agency segment provides property resale and letting advertising services on its platforms.